In and around the area

 Further along the river, the Rising Sun is a popular pub, set on the banks of the River Bure.
 The building was originally a granary, where wherries would unload and transfer grain.
 There is a good choice of shops and pubs in the village, as well as a butchers, fishmongers, deli, and tea rooms.

 Horstead is located just over the bridge from Coltishall.
 Its watermill was one of the biggest and most photographed mills in the area until it was discontinued in the early 1900s following the disastrous flood of 1912, which affected the transportation of the flour.
 In 1963 the mill burned down, and was never restored, leaving just some remains, although a turbine was rescued and is now on display at the Rural Life Museum in Gressenhall.
 A footpath leads through woods and follows footbridges across the river to the mill.

-Nearby RAF Coltishall was an important airbase during the Second World War, operating the Hawker Hurricane and the base was later used also used for Jaguar fighters.
-The base closed in 2006, and a Jaguar was formally named the Spirit of Coltishall and was moved to the grounds of Norfolk County Council, dedicated to those who served at Coltishall.
+Nearby RAF Coltishall was an important airbase during the Second World War, operating the Hawker Hurricane.
+The base was later used also used for Jaguar fighters.
+When the base closed in 2006 a Jaguar was formally named the Spirit of Coltishall and was moved to the grounds of Norfolk County Council, dedicated to those who served at Coltishall.